-Minimising car use - Barrhead Train Station and a number of frequent bus services are within 500m to 1km of the site as well as being in close proximity to Barrhead town centre, shops, schools and services.
+Minimising car use - Barrhead Train Station and a number of frequent bus services are within 500m to 1km of the site which is also in close proximity to Barrhead town centre, shops, schools and services.
 Developing convenient, attractive and safe routes where pedestrians and cyclists have priority will encourage new residents to use these services and make them less likely to use private cars for every journey.

-Convenient connections - The site has two railway tunnels; these can provide important pedestrian access to the wider community, services, public transport and schools.
+Convenient connections - The site has two pedestrian tunnels under the railway; these can provide important pedestrian access to the wider community, services, public transport and schools.
 Planning routes that take account of the tunnels and enhancing them through careful design such as use of lighting and appropriate materials will improve connectivity, encourage walking and make them feel safer.